Translation style guide

 When translating TON docs content, avoid literal translations.

-It is important that the translations capture the essence of the message.
-This could mean rephrasing certain phrases, or using descriptive translations instead of translating the content word for word.
+The translations must capture the essence of the message.
+This approach means rephrasing specific phrases or using descriptive translations instead of translating the content word for word.

-Different languages have different grammar rules, conventions and word order.
-When translating, please be mindful of how sentences are structured in the target languages, and avoid literally translating the English source, as this can lead to poor sentence structure and readability.
+Different languages have different grammar rules, conventions, and word order.
+When translating, please be mindful of structuring sentences in the target languages, and avoid word-for-word translation of the English source, as this can lead to poor sentence structure and readability.

-Instead of translating the source text word for word, it is recommended you read the entire sentence and adapt it to fit the conventions of the target language.
+Instead of translating the source text word for word, you should read the entire sentence and adapt it to fit the conventions of the target language.

 Formal vs. informal